bediger4000/ssh-tarpit-behavior/README.md

 I feel that the usual solution to SSH scanners is to run [fail2ban](https://www.fail2ban.org/wiki/index.php/Main_Page) which will reject and ultimate drop all packets from IP addresses that scan for SSH on TCP port 22.
-I feel this isn't nearly aggressive enough.
+I think this isn't nearly aggressive enough.
-For a while, I turned up the bad-login-timeout to about 7 seconds as per this [stackexchange answer](https://unix.stackexchange.com/questions/40954/how-does-one-change-the-delay-that-occurs-after-entering-an-incorrect-password#40956).
+For a while, I turned up the PAM bad-login-timeout to about 7 seconds as per this [stackexchange answer](https://unix.stackexchange.com/questions/40954/how-does-one-change-the-delay-that-occurs-after-entering-an-incorrect-password#40956).
 It just didn't feel like I was accomplishing anything, though.

 I installed [cowrie](https://github.com/cowrie/cowrie), an SSH and telnet honeypot, and ran it for a few years.
-I recommend running cowrie if you want to see what kind of absolute crap bottom feeders do once they log in to a system with a guessed password.
+I recommend running cowrie if you want to see what kind of absolute crap internet bottom feeders do once they log in to a system with a guessed password.
-It became tiresome to keep up.
+It became tiresome to keep up, so I quit running cowrie.

-So I compiled [endlessh](https://github.com/skeeto/endlessh), and wrote a [systemd unit file](endlessh.service) for it.
+I compiled [endlessh](https://github.com/skeeto/endlessh), and wrote a [systemd unit file](endlessh.service) for it.
-Endlessh takes advantage of a feature of the SSH protocol to keep connectors "on the hook", randomly doling out small numbers of bytes at long intervals.
+`endlessh` takes advantage of the SSH Banner feature of the SSH protocol to keep connectors "on the hook", randomly doling out small numbers of bytes at long intervals.
 The scanners never actually get to trying a login, if they follow the SSH protocol at all closely.